Hessery/Portfolio/README.md

 "Everything was just like I asked, it was a fairly difficult idea to conceptualize as well."
 5★ on Fiverr.

 **SparklingPhoenix**
 "Hessery is a very professional and knowledgeable person.
 I was only able to understand the nuances in different platforms when developing Multiplayer games in  GameMaker Studio 2 thanks to their amazing documentation and guidance on this.
-Definitely need more people like them around in the community:
+Definitely need more people like them around in the community"

 ---